3ft9/qremlin/README.md

 Both URLs can take a query parameter of `q` which specifies a string by which to filter the lines returned.

+## Known issues

+* Panics when filtering.
+* RPM package does not start/stop/disable the systemd unit on install/uninstall.

 ## TODO

+* Add a version number!
 * Tests and testing.
 * Support regular expression queries.
 * UI.
 * Websocket support for tailing.
 * Format dates into the log filenames.
+* Optionally download prepend previously rotated log files when downloading.

 ## License